Cancel anytime

 Core Business Areas

-- Blood Safety: Develops and commercializes the INTERCEPT Blood System, a technology designed to inactivate pathogens in blood components (platelets, plasma, and red blood cells) used for transfusions.
-This reduces the risk of transfusion-transmitted infections.
+- Blood Safety: Development and commercialization of the INTERCEPT Blood System for platelets, plasma, and red blood cells to reduce the risk of transfusion-transmitted infections.

 Leadership and Structure